Electrical

 An electrician’s best tool or instrument is an outlet testing tool for finding and testing for open ground.

-An excess flow of current charge is anticipated in an ordinary electrical circuit system.
+An ordinary electrical circuit system anticipates an excess flow of current charge.
 This excess and unwanted current is known as fault current.

-Fault current can damage electrical cables in the electric circuit, causing damage to household appliances connected to the outlets.
+Fault currents can damage electrical cables in the electric circuit, causing damage to household appliances connected to the outlets.
 It may also hurt people if left unmanaged.

 The grounding system, by default, provides this faulty current with a path to safely deposit to the ground instead of causing a safety hazard.
 The National Electrical Code stresses the need to ground all electrical outlets.